 Simone Weil once argued that prayer was a form of learned attention.
 Through our era of ephemeral thinking, 'attention' has become one of our highest forms of prayer.

-Arranged as mosaics that reflect our media centric lives, the 12 degrees each represent a category of image and behaviour that we seldom pay attention to in ourselves, and less so in the lives of others.
-The challenge is to study routine categories from alternate angles — or simply to read images as sentences with shape, syntax, history and larger contexts of influence.
-The process can be unnerving or just plain difficult, but they illustrate a point about perceptions — they are more vulnerable to unconscious impressions than we might realize.
-According to psychologists, when faced with what appears to be foreign or complex relationships, we often substitute easier ones —or "heuristics" — without being aware of it.
-Instead, Otherness suggests a way of approaching our reactions with a type of philosophical checklist in mind — one that might conjure perspectives that differ from first instincts, if only to maintain the integrity to how we really see.
-The 12 degrees simply create a type of mental gymnastics to explore this.
-Together, the two volumes provide a sampling of different contexts, biases and processes that silently affect us beneath our skins.
+Arranged as mosaics that reflect our media-centric lives, the 12 degrees each represent a category of image and behaviour that we seldom pay attention to in ourselves, and less so in the lives of others.
+The challenge is to study routine groups from alternate angles — or to read images as sentences with shape, syntax, history, and broader contexts of influence.
+The process can be unnerving or just plain stressful, but they illustrate a point about our perceptions — they are more vulnerable to unconscious impressions than we might realize.
+According to psychologists, when faced with what appears to be foreign or complex relationships, we often substitute obvious ones —or "heuristics" — without being aware of it.
+Instead, Otherness suggests a way of approaching our reactions with a type of philosophical checklist in mind — one that might conjure perspectives that differ from first instincts, if only to maintain the integrity in how we see.
+The 12 degrees create a type of mental gymnastics to explore this.
+Together, the two volumes provide a sampling of different contexts, biases, and processes that silently affect us beneath our skins.